top of page

 • Notice of Violation (NOV):

-• Issued for administrative or code-related violations.
+- These are issued for administrative or code-related violations.

-• Adjudicated through the Environmental Control Board (ECB).
+- NOVs are adjudicated through the Environmental Control Board (ECB).

-• May be “cured” by submitting a Certificate of Correction within 35 days.
+- You can “cure” a violation by submitting a Certificate of Correction within 35 days.

 • Summons:

-• Handled in Criminal Court, not ECB.
+- Summonses are handled in Criminal Court, not the ECB.

 Common FDNY Violation Categories Related to HVAC and Fire Safety